irmoralesb/DataScience/DataVisualization/BeginningDataVisualizationWithR/Chapter05/02-Base.md

 ### Contour plot

-Create a contour plot of density, as you can see for this scenario this visualizartion is not the best.
+Create a contour plot of density, as you can see for this scenario this visualization is not the best.

 ``` r
 contour(